What is Safe Haven Animal Sanctuary?

 No More Homeless Pets.
 Working with animal lovers and organizations across

 the nation, SHAS has set the goal of bringing an end altogether to the killing of animals in shelters and pounds simply

 because no home can be found for them.

 SHAS Newsletter.
 This publication is a collection of 'good news about animals, wildlife and the earth.'
 It includes

-tips on good relations with animals, interviews with animal lovers, and heartwarming stories from the sanctuary.
+tips on good relations with animals, interviews with animal lovers, and heartwarming stories.